-Students between the ages of fourteen (14) and eighteen (18) may become ineligible for driving privileges if they fail to satisfy attendance requirements.
+Students between the ages of fourteen (14) and eighteen (18) may become ineligible for permit and driving privileges if they fail to satisfy attendance requirements.
+The School District shall notify the Department of Highway Safety and Motor Vehicles monthly pursuant to State law.

 Failure to satisfy attendance requirements occurs when a student:

-A. has fifteen (15) or more unexcused absences within ninety (90) school days.
+- accumulates fifteen (15) or more unexcused absences in a single class within ninety (90) school days; or - has fifteen (15) or more unexcused absences within ninety (90) school days.
 For purposes of this section an absence constitutes four (4) or more periods missed in a single school day.